Walter Massy-Greene: Early life

-Walter Massy Greene was born on 6 November 1874 in Camberwell, Surrey, England (now part of South London).
+Walter Massy Greene was born on 6 November 1874 in Camberwell, England.
 He was the second son of Julia (née Sandeman) and John Greene, a brewer and hotel proprietor.
-His maternal grandfather was General Robert Turnbull Sandeman, and his uncle Sir Robert Groves Sandeman was a colonial administrator in India.
+His maternal grandfather was General Robert Turnbull Sandeman, and his uncle Robert Groves Sandeman was a colonial administrator in India.
 The family surname was Greene, but at some point Walter chose to treat his middle name as an additional surname; he officially added a hyphen in March 1933.

 Greene grew up in Wimbledon before boarding at Lynton House College in Oxfordshire.
 He was sent to Australia in 1891 for health reasons, and worked as a farm and sawmill labourer in northern Tasmania for a period.
-He was later joined by his family who took up land near Kyneton, Victoria.
+He was later joined by his family, who took up land near Kyneton, Victoria.
 In 1895, Greene joined the Bank of New South Wales and was posted to the gold-rush town of Kalgoorlie, Western Australia.
 After a few years he joined the bank's head office in Sydney, and then was transferred to Lismore, New South Wales.
-From 1902 he farmed a property near Nimbin with his two brothers.
+From 1902 ,he farmed a property near Nimbin with his two brothers.
 He was elected to the newly created Terania Shire Council in 1906 and chosen as the inaugural shire president.

 Politics

+Early years

 Massy-Greene joined the newly created Federal Liberal League in 1909.
 At the 1910 federal election, he was elected to the Division of Richmond with the support of small farmers.
-He joined the parliamentary Liberal Party and soon became known for his attacks on the Fisher Government's financial legislation.
+He joined the parliamentary Liberal Party and soon became known for his attacks on the Fisher government's financial legislation.
 Massy-Greene retained his seat at the 1913 election, which saw the Liberals win a one-seat majority in the House of Representatives.
 He was appointed as party whip by Prime Minister Joseph Cook, and subsequently played a key role in maintaining party discipline.

+Hughes government

 In 1917, following the Australian Labor Party split of 1916, the Liberal Party and the National Labor Party formed a coalition and Massy-Greene became a member of the resultant Nationalist Party.
 He continued to represent Richmond until 1922 when he was defeated by a Country Party candidate.
 He was appointed as a Nationalist Party Senator for New South Wales in 1923 and served to the 1925 election, when he was elected to the Senate from July 1926.
 He remained in the Senate until his retirement in 1938.

 In the fourth Hughes Ministry Massy-Greene was an Honorary Minister in charge of matters relating to price-fixing (27 March 1918 – 17 January 1919).
 He was then promoted to be Minister for Trade and Customs (17 January 1919 – 21 December 1921).
 On 10 March 1921 he became the first Minister for Health, a position he held until 5 February 1923.
 He then became Minister for Defence until 5 February 1923.
+He was relegated to the back bench during the Bruce Ministry.